 Are questions more important than answers?
 How can we best guide children to ask ‘beautiful questions’?

-Is the notion of school per se totally outmoded?
 What benefits are there in coming together to learn as a community?
 How can we harness the best parts of school learning while modernising the way in which we learn?

 If children are natural learners, how can we best inspire them on their learning journeys?